I think you’ll agree that choosing the perfect hourly rate on Upwork can seem like an impossible task at times.

 - They're both from the US

-Despite being 5x more expensive, freelancer #2 has earned 5x more money through Upwork compared to freelancer #1.
+And yet, despite being 5x more expensive, freelancer #2 has earned 5x more money through Upwork compared to freelancer #1.

 See for yourself: